ralph-groupscholar/groupscholar-award-allocator/README.md

 - Summary metrics by need level plus a ranked award list
 - Coverage and unfunded demand signals, including unfunded lists
 - Optional JSON export for dashboards or downstream analysis
+- Optional CSV exports for awarded and unfunded cohorts

 ## Usage